chris00walker/domain-model/DDD_Artefacts/docs/v2/domain-knowledge/core-contexts/subscription/README.md

 The Subscription domain manages recurring product deliveries and relationships between Elias Food Imports and its customers.
 It handles the entire subscription lifecycle, including creation, modification, fulfillment, billing, and cancellation.
 This domain is strategically important as it represents a growing revenue stream and builds long-term customer relationships.

-## Strategic Classification
+## Strategic Importance

 **Classification**: Core Domain

 **Justification**: Subscriptions provide predictable recurring revenue, higher customer lifetime value, and a competitive advantage through personalized curation of specialty food products.
+This domain is critical for customer retention and represents a growing revenue stream for Elias Food Imports.

 ## Core Domain Concepts